 Cleaning TPO Roofing Systems

 TPO roofs tend to be lighter in color, which helps reflect the sun’s rays.
 When dirt or debris builds up on the surface, this leads to less energy efficiency.
-As part of maintenance, roofers can remove debris and dirt to ensure that a white or light-colored TPO roof is able to reflect UV rays.
-Having cleaning done also helps lower the risk of damage from debris and improves curb appeal.
+As part of maintenance, roofers can remove debris and dirt to ensure that a white membrane or light-colored TPO roof is able to reflect UV rays.
+Soft wash pressure washing helps lower the risk of damage from debris and improves curb appeal.

 For All Your TPO Roofing Needs, Contact Leverage Roofing!